mouxdesign/bitcoinresearch/_posts/2024-07-01-designing-a-home-studio-that-reflects-your-lifestyle-and-boosts-productivity.md

 Yet they wished that there was:
 1. Better privacy
 2. Non KYC solutions for SIM cards
-3. Offline communication methods that work without internet like Firechat
+3. Offline communication methods that work without internet

 Most of them are afraid